ScriptoriumLab/scriptorium-brush/README.md

 ### Feature
 - [x] Introduce logger framework -- introduced `spdlog`
+  - [x] Shutdown spdlog when Modian is unregistered from the system

 ### Architecture
 - [ ] Introduce `application` layer to control status of input_engine and dictionary